nanomq/nanomq/README.md

                              'nmq-ws://host:port/path',
                              'nmq-wss://host:port/path'
-  --conf <path>              The path of a specified nanomq configuration file --bridge <path>            The path of a specified bridge configuration file --webhook <path>           The path of a specified webhook configuration file --auth <path>              The path of a specified authorize configuration file --auth_http <path>         The path of a specified http authorize configuration file --sqlite <path>            The path of a specified sqlite configuration file --http                     Enable http server (default: false) -p, --port <num>           The port of http server (default: 8081) -t, --tq_thread <num>      The number of taskq threads used,
+  --conf <path>              The path of a specified nanomq configuration file --http                     Enable http server (default: false) -p, --port <num>           The port of http server (default: 8081) -t, --tq_thread <num>      The number of taskq threads used,